arthurdouillard/hugo-website/content/project/C-projects.md

 know, `malloc` is used in C program (and a lot of binaries like `ls`) to allocate memory.

 To allocate memory, I had to map one or several pages.
-Those pages could be filled completely or splitted into several chunks.
+Those pages could be fully filled or split into several chunks.
 It's enlightening to understand how a program uses the memory, and to see all the tricks to allocate it more efficiently than a simple first-fit algo.